dintalframe/dintalframe.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in Electrical Engineering at the University of North Carolina at Charlotte, working under the guidance of Dr. Abasifreke Ebong.
+I am a Ph.D. candidate in Electrical Engineering at the University of North Carolina at Charlotte, advised by Dr. Abasifreke Ebong.
 My research focuses on advancing next-generation photovoltaic technologies through a combination of materials innovation and machine learning–driven optimization.

-I specialize in developing cost-effective copper metallization strategies for silicon solar cells, improving device performance while reducing dependence on silver.
-My work integrates materials characterization (XRD, SEM, TEM, AFM, SIMS, Raman) with data-driven modeling and analysis (Python, MATLAB, TensorFlow, PyTorch) to uncover insights that guide scalable solar manufacturing.

-In addition to research, I have experience as a Graduate Teaching Assistant, supporting undergraduate and graduate courses in electromagnetics, semiconductors, and electronics.
-I enjoy mentoring students in both laboratory and classroom settings, helping them connect theory with hands-on engineering practice.
+I specialize in developing cost-effective copper metallization strategies for silicon solar cells, integrating materials characterization with data-driven modeling to improve performance and reduce costs.
+Alongside my research, I serve as a Graduate Teaching Assistant, mentoring students in electromagnetics, semiconductors, and electronics.

-My publications include studies on screen-printable copper pastes, cavitated Ag pastes, carbon-nanotube reinforced contacts, and thin-film photovoltaic trends, presented at major venues such as IEEE PVSC, IEEE HONET, and AIP Advances.
-Collectively, these works aim to reduce costs, enhance reliability, and accelerate the adoption of sustainable solar technologies.
+My work has been published and presented at leading venues including IEEE PVSC, IEEE HONET, and AIP Advances, covering solar metallization strategies, nanomaterials integration, and thin-film PV trends.

-Beyond photovoltaics, I am passionate about the intersection of machine learning and materials science, exploring how AI can accelerate clean energy innovation.
+Research Areas

+- Photovoltaic device engineering (silicon and thin-film technologies)

+- Metallization strategies (copper, silver, nanomaterials)

+- Materials characterization (XRD, SEM, TEM, AFM, SIMS, Raman)

+- Machine learning for materials and device optimization

+- Data analysis and scientific computing (Python, MATLAB, TensorFlow, PyTorch)